 After her father introduced her to growing roses, she created her own rose garden, then served as President of the Tallahassee Area Rose Society, and is a bronze medal recipient with the American Rose Society.

 Pat lives in Tallahassee, Florida with husband, Gary, a rambunctious puppy, and quirky cat.
-She is working on an adventure story set in Mongolia, and a second volume of poetry.
-She is also available for ghostwriting projects.
+She is working on an action/adventure story set in Mongolia.